Java API

 Using the cvc5 Java API in a Maven project

-To use the library in your Maven project, add the following repository and dependency settings:
+To use a release version of the library in your Maven project, add the following dependencies to your POM file:

 <repositories>